This is the multi-page printable view of this section. Click here to print.

 The rsync command allows you to instruct it to save modified and deleted files in a separate backup directory prior to the synchronization process.
 This feature can be enabled by setting the following parameters:

-• --backup - Enables the saving of modified files
+• --backup - Enables saving modified files

 RsyncUI provides a default value for this parameter, but you can customize it as needed.
 For a synchronized directory named <directory to synchronize>, the default backup directory is ../backup_<directory to synchronize>, which is relative to the synchronized directory.